Getting Your Security Deposit Back

+What can a landlord deduct from a security deposit?
 Your landlord may retain some or all of the security deposit to make repairs for damage other than normal wear and tear.
 Your landlord can keep your security deposit to cover any unpaid rent at the end of the lease term.
 A security deposit may also be forfeited if you break the lease.
 The landlord can charge you for cleaning a rental unit after move-out if you failed to do so—but the charges should be reasonable and only bring the property back to the condition it was in before you moved in.

 You should not be held responsible for damages caused by previous tenants.
 By using the Checklist for Inspection of Rental Unit, a tenant can note any damages within the lease premises that existed before moving into the unit.
 Documentary evidence, eyewitnesses, and photographs are particularly helpful in establishing the fact that damages existed prior to tenancy.
 This type of evidence is extremely valuable should the tenant desire to sue the landlord for recovery of a wrongfully held security deposit.

 Steps to Get Your Security Deposit Back When You Move